sameerkumaragrawal/GEM/README.md

 ★ Possible solution for easy settlement
 ★ View and filter history of events and cash transfers for one or all members
 ★ View each individual's total payment and consumption within the group
+★ Share screenshot of group balance and solution with other members easily via social networking apps
 ★ Multiple currency support

 Whats New